 Gibraltar House sleeps seven people and it looks pretty cosy on the inside.
 But it’s also located right on the Gwydir Highway and there’s a NSW Parks depot behind the house so you don’t exactly feel secluded.

 In addition to your camping fees ($6 per adult per day), you’ll also need to pay a daily parks entry fee ($8) unless you’ve organised an annual NSW parks pass.
 I’m not sure if you can still pay these in cash (or cheque), using the provided envelopes at the campground registration station or whether you need to organise this beforehand as well.

 Find more information about camping in the Gibraltar Ranges on the NSW Parks website.

-Of if you want to do just one walk: The Washpool Walk Circuit is a relatively easy half-day walk (8.5km) in Washpool National Park.
+Of if you want to do just one walk: The Washpool Walk Circuit is a relatively easy half-day walk in Washpool National Park.
 Find some photos and details for the Washpool Walk here.